IsaacJG/serpy/README.md

-serpy
+Search Python --- ser.py
 =====

-File search in Python
+Indexless file searching in Python
+Using the builtin os.walk function